 Children in care place great emphasis on the quality of their placement: “Being in care can be OK, even a good experience if you have the right placement.”
 Far more foster children feel that they are in the right placement than those in care homes.
 Children across Europe state that greater efforts should be made to facilitate fostering and adoption of children.
 This would make them feel more as though they are part of mainstream society and hence have a “good future”.

 Greater efforts should also be made to ensure that children’s experiences of care homes are the best they could possibly be.
 Children’s everyday living conditions in care homes are obviously very important to them.
 Some states provide examples of good practice in how children can participate in the way institutions are run.
 Care institutions in the Netherlands, for example, are legally obliged to establish youth councils through which children in care can contribute to decisions about the institution and their care.
 Children are trained by their peers from the Dutch National Youth Council on how to run the councils, something which children highly value: “The children feel more comfortable when training is given by young people.”
-Children feel they are making changes in their living conditions: “We have achieved several things, such as an internet cafe, where we can have internet access for a few hours per day.”
+Children feel they are making changes in their living conditions: “We have achieved several things, such as an Internet café, where we can have Internet access for a few hours per day.”
 It has been found that staff in these institutions are taking children’s views seriously, providing feedback on recommendations and implementing them where possible.

 Children living in care have raised the importance of retaining family links where possible.
 Research in Ireland with 211 children in care demonstrates the importance of this matter to children, concluding that: “With limited exception, most young people living in foster care still had contact, or aspired to have contact and/or further contact, with their birth family.”
 As a social worker in Malta remarks of one child: “Contact has been strongly encouraged by the social worker…It has been of tremendous help to him to know that his mother and foster mother are on good terms.”
 Yet there is evidence that, despite how important it is to children, their views are not sufficiently respected by courts and others where they would like to have more contact with birth families.